This post is sponsored by NuggMD, where you can get a New York medical marijuana card online by speaking to a NY marijuana doctor today!

-Cancer, HIV positive status, AIDS, Parkinson’s disease, epilepsy, Lou Gehrig’s disease (ALS), inflammatory bowel disease, multiple sclerosis, spasticity, Huntington’s disease and neuropathy.
+Cancer, HIV positive status, AIDS, Parkinson’s Disease, Epilepsy, Lou Gehrig’s Disease (Amyotrophic Lateral Sclerosis), Inflammatory Bowel Disease, Multiple Sclerosis, Spasticity, Huntington’s Disease, and neuropathies.
 Chronic pain is also now a qualifying condition.

 - Where can I find a registered doctor?

-Your doctor can refer you to a physician who is registered with the New York Medical Marijuana Program or you can use a telemedicine service to get your certification.
+Your doctor can refer you to a physician who is registered with the New York’s Medical Marijuana Program or you can use a telemedicine service to get your certification.

 - What types of marijuana are allowed?

-New York State allows liquids, vape oil, inhalers and capsules.
-The smoking of cannabis and edibles are both illegal in New York—even with a medical marijuana card.
+New York State allows liquids, vape oil, inhaler, and capsules.
+The smoking of cannabis and edibles are both illegal in New York even with a Medical Marijuana Card.

 - Can I grow my own marijuana if I have a New York Medical Marijuana Card?